Skip to main content

 ONECLI_URL=http://127.0.0.1:10254

-With the OneCLI gateway, API keys and OAuth tokens are no longer stored in .env.
-Secrets are managed via onecli secrets create and injected by the gateway at request time.
-The only credential-related variable is ONECLI_URL.
+With the OneCLI Agent Vault, API keys and OAuth tokens are no longer stored in .env.
+Secrets are managed via onecli secrets create and injected by the vault at request time.

 onecli secrets create --name Anthropic --type anthropic --value YOUR_KEY --host-pattern api.anthropic.com